Porges/ways-to-play/src/games/zuilu/zuilu.md

 </blockquote>

-I am unable to translate the rules,{%fn%}Yet!
-Any assistance would be appreciated.{%endfn%} but the scoring combinations are listed below.
+I am unable to translate the rules,[^fn0] but the scoring combinations are listed below.

+[^fn0]: Yet!
+Any assistance would be appreciated.

 The general scheme is that rolling 5-of-a-kind gives out 5 drinks, 4-of-a-kind 3 drinks, rolling a 6 means you are penalized 1 drink.
 However each of these outcomes has its own name, so they fill up the majority of the table.
 A summarized table follows the main one.